W1ldPo1nter/django-queryable-properties/docs/common.md

     is_unstable = ValueCheckProperty('release_type', ALPHA, BETA)
 ```

-Instances of this property class take the name of the field to check as their first parameters in addition to any
+Instances of this property class take the path of the attribute to check as their first parameter in addition to any
 number of parameters that represent the values to check for - if one of them matches when the property is accessed on
 a model instance, the property will return `True` (otherwise `False`).